AzuraCast/AzuraCast/Readme.md

 **AzuraCast** is a standalone, turnkey web radio management kit.
 Using its easy installer, you can go from a fresh Linux installation to a fully working web radio station in about 5 minutes.

-Although AzuraCast's code history is extensive, the AzuraCast project itself is fairly new.
-That's because AzuraCast was built on top of [PVLive](https://github.com/SlvrEagle23/Ponyville-Live), a project originally built for a single fan community, then expanded to serve radio stations of all types as a standalone piece of software.
+Today, AzuraCast can help you create and maintain radio stations of all types and sizes.
+If you look far enough back in the project's history, you'll find the project upon which AzuraCast was based, called [Ponyville Live](https://github.com/SlvrEagle23/Ponyville-Live).
+This project was built for one specific fan community, but its radio station management code was made standalone, in the process rebranding as AzuraCast.
+This project's name comes from "Azura Peavielle", the mascot of the former project's namesake media network.

-**AzuraCast is currently in alpha.** The web application is stable and includes a number of powerful features, but if you want to keep up to date with the latest version of the software, keep in mind that updates may cause unexpected issues or data loss.
-Always make sure to keep your files backed up, especially the files contained in `/var/azuracast/stations`.
+**AzuraCast is currently in alpha.** Many web radio stations already run AzuraCast, and each individual release is stable, but keeping your server up-to-date with the latest code from the GitHub repository is strongly recommended for security, bug fixes and new feature releases.
+It's unlikely, but updates may result in unexpected issues or data loss, so always make sure to keep your station's media files backed up elsewhere, especially the files contained in `/var/azuracast/stations`.

-To use AzuraCast, you should have a basic understanding of the Linux shell terminal.
-Once installed, every aspect of your radio station can be managed via AzuraCast's web interface with no advanced Linux knowledge required.
+To install AzuraCast, you should have a basic understanding of the Linux shell terminal.
+Once installed, every aspect of your radio station can be managed via AzuraCast's web interface.

 ## Features